Skip to main content

 Types of Abdominal Cancers

 Dr. Werner: I think when you think about abdominal cancers, people think about your gastrointestinal or your GI tract number one.
-So if you think about the anatomy, that could be your lower esophagus, your stomach, your small intestine or small bowel, your large intestine or your colon and your rectum, for example.
+So if you think about the anatomy, that could be your lower esophagus, your stomach, your small intestine or small bowel, your large intestine, or your colon and your rectum, for example.
 And your pancreas is another organ important to the GI tract that's in there.

 So any of the cancers that start in any one of those areas is something that we would think about when we think about abdominal cancers.
 You can also think about other organs that are in there.
 Liver, for example.
 You can develop liver cancer.
 Your kidneys, for example, are there as well.
-And then if we think specifically to female patients, we think about the uterus as being a source of cancer, fallopian tubes, and ovaries, for example.
+And then if we think specifically of female patients, we think about the uterus as being a source of cancer, fallopian tubes, and ovaries, for example.

 So there are predominantly GI cancers.
 There's genital/urinary if you think about kidneys, for example, and then lastly would be gynecologic cancer.
-So any of those organs could turn into a cancer.
+So any of those organs could turn into cancer.

 Prevention and Screening

-Dr. Werner: The most important thing to do would be to prevent a cancer from happening in the first place.
+Dr. Werner: The most important thing to do would be to prevent cancer from happening in the first place.
 And so the best example we could think about is doing a colonoscopy, for example.
 Patients who have a colonoscopy will have a direct visualization of the inside of their colon and the doctors will usually look for any polyps.
 Polyps are not cancer.
 They're actually benign lesions but certain polyps can turn into cancer if they're left in there long enough.
 So if you're great and you do your colonoscopies and they remove the polyps then you might not develop colon cancer and that would be a way to prevent cancer from even happening in the first place.
 So that's an easy thing and part of our routine cancer screening that we do for patients.

 If we think about gynecologic cancers, for example, the cervix is the very bottom part of the uterus and so primary prevention of a cervix cancer would include getting an HPV vaccine.
-So again, available to adolescents, women and men or girls and boys to prevent HPV which is a known cause of cervical cancer.
-So easy way to prevent cancer.
+So again, available to adolescents, women and men, or girls and boys to prevent HPV which is a known cause of cervical cancer.
+So an easy way to prevent cancer.

 Symptoms and Early Detection

 I'm not saying that that would turn into cancer but it does warrant a further workup to make sure that we're not missing something more serious.
 So again change in the caliber of your stool, for example.
 If you have blood in the stool which we've already talked about or let's say your stools are pencil thin that may mean that there's something wrong in your colon, for example, that needs to be worked out.
 And again we talked about sort of vague GI symptoms which unfortunately is a presentation for a lot of abdominal cancer.
-So bloating, cramping, early satiety meaning you get full faster, you can't eat as much, for example.
+So bloating, cramping, early satiety, meaning you get full faster, you can't eat as much, for example.
 Any of those symptoms that persist longer than a few days I think warrant a phone call or a discussion with your primary care doctor to talk about.

 Then that can proceed to further workup.
 And that might be blood work, a lab test, or it could be some kind of imaging like an X-ray or a CAT scan to look and see if something is wrong.